-- To enable undergraduates to immerse themselves in the language and culture of ancient Greece and Rome through its majors in Greek, Latin, and Classical Civilizations.
+- To enable undergraduates to immerse themselves in the language and culture of ancient Greece and Rome through our majors in Greek, Latin, and Classical Civilizations.
 These majors equip students with knowledge and analytical skills that can be applied in many areas (e.g., law, politics, business, biosciences, computer science and media) as well as providing essential preparation for graduate study in Classics, Comparative Literature, Philosophy, and other fields.

-- To train and mentor future scholars and teachers through its top-rated graduate programs in Classics and Classical Archaeology.
+- To train and mentor future scholars and teachers through our top-rated graduate programs in Classics and Classical Archaeology.
 These programs combine intensive linguistic training in both Greek and Latin with wide-ranging intellectual exploration (including literature, history, archaeology, philosophy, and linguistics).

-- To seek, through its faculty appointments, the breadth and excellence that can sustain these three goals.
+- To seek, through our faculty appointments, the breadth and excellence that can sustain these three goals.
 We encourage individual and collaborative faculty research, intellectual engagement with students at all levels, and effective participation in the administrative and advisory work of the Department, the College, the Academic Senate, and the campus and university as a whole.

 The Department encourages faculty participation in other programs and cooperation with other departments.
 It includes several faculty with joint appointments, and it enjoys strong connections with Art History, Comparative Literature, History, Linguistics, Medieval Studies, Near Eastern Studies, Philosophy, Religious Studies, Rhetoric, Theater Dance and Performance Studies, and the Graduate Group in Ancient History and Mediterranean Archaeology, and the Graduate Theological Union.
 On campus, Classics faculty are involved in the Nemea Center for Classical Archaeology, the Aleshire Center for the Study of Greek Epigraphy, the Berkeley Center for the Study of Religion, the Center for the Tebtunis Papyri, the Phoebe Apperson Hearst Museum of Anthropology, and the Archaeological Research Facility.